AI Amazon Repricer

 Dynamic pricing inventory defense operates on a straightforward mechanical principle: when sales velocity threatens to draw a specific FNSKU below its 28-day supply threshold, elevating the listing price reduces demand at a rate proportional to the price elasticity of that product category.
 The question is not whether the mechanism works.
 It is whether a seller’s pricing infrastructure can execute it autonomously, at the per-FNSKU level, across a catalog of thousands of active listings, within the minutes-long decision windows that Prime Day creates.

 A seller relying on manual repricing or a rule-based repricer configured at the parent-ASIN level faces a structural mismatch with the 2026 fee framework.
 The fee is assessed at FNSKU granularity.
-The defense mechanism must operate at identical granularity or it fails.
+The defense mechanism must operate at identical granularity, or it fails.

 The specific application of Seller Snap’s Game Theory AI to inventory defense operates as follows.
-When the AI’s continuous monitoring detects that a specific FNSKU is trending toward the 28-day supply threshold, it autonomously begins elevating the listing price.
+When the AI’s continuous monitoring detects that a specific FNSKU is approaching the 28-day supply threshold, it autonomously begins raising the listing price.
 This is not a blunt across-catalog action.
 It is a per-FNSKU response calibrated to dampen sales velocity precisely enough to preserve the supply buffer while simultaneously extracting a higher per-unit margin from the reduced transaction volume.
 The seller retains revenue.
 The FNSKU retains its threshold compliance.
 The fee is avoided.

 The cooperative Game Theory model that underpins Seller Snap’s algorithmic margin optimization is critical to why this approach outperforms aggressive repricing in an inventory defense context.
 A repricer that simply raises prices to maximum without competitive awareness risks triggering retaliatory price movements from other Buy Box contenders, collapsing the listing’s conversion rate entirely and creating a different class of operational problem.
 Seller Snap’s AI raises prices to the level the market will sustain while maintaining Buy Box viability, extracting the highest achievable margin without triggering a competitive collapse.